byterubpay/byterub-site/_posts/2018-10-13-logs-for-the-Community-meeting-held-on-2018-10-13.md

 **\<selsta>** I actually suggested that johnfoss continues the old ByteRub Observer FFS
 **\<selsta>** would anyone have a problem with that?
 **\<ErCiccione>** about my funding proposal, i just wanted to point out that byterub is my only source of income at the moment, i really hope to get funded soon, because otherwise, i think i will have to find another job :(
 **\<rehrar>** selsta: I do not.
-And I had spoken with the original Observer FFS proposer and he said it was fine to pass the remainder of his XMR along to the next person
+And I had spoken with the original Observer FFS proposer and he said it was fine to pass the remainder of his BTR along to the next person
 **\<selsta>** because a new proposal wouldn’t be smart with the current funding situation
 **\<rehrar>** so this is indeed an elephant in the room type of thing that both ErCiccione and selsta are alluding to
 **\<rehrar>** the fact that funding the big proposals (MRL and mooo) usually tires people out from funding for a while